-Please note that new Heating Oil Tank Program licensure and report filing fees will be effective as of Jan.
-1, 2020.
-The current fees, now featured on DEQ’s website and related materials, will apply to licenses and certified reports submitted to DEQ through Dec.
-31, 2019.
-The following table shows the change from the current to the new fee amounts.
+Please note: New Heating Oil Tank Program licensure and report filing fees are now in effect for all reports and applications submitted to DEQ.
+The following table shows the change from the previous to the current fee amounts.

 |Report Filing Fees

 1) Soil matrix (Simple): $250

 3) Risk-based (Complex): $450

 Year 2022 - $1000/yr

 The current Heating Oil Tank Program started on March 15, 2000.
 This program allows third party certification of cleanups and decommissionings of heating oil tanks by DEQ licensed service providers.
 When a licensed contractor completes a cleanup or decommissioning, the company submits a certification to the Department.
 The Department will then issue a letter to the tank owner registering the contractor's certification.
 The combination of the contractor's certification and DEQ's registration is equivalent to the "No Further Action" letter that the DEQ used to issue.

 Cleanup guidance and decommissioning guidance for homeowners

 Homeowners occasionally ask DEQ if they can clean up contamination from a heating oil tank release and if they can decommission their own heating oil tank.
 It is legal for a homeowner to clean up soil and groundwater from a HOT release and to decommission their HOT, assuming they perform the work themselves and comply with all applicable local, state and federal rules.
 It is not legal to complete the work by serving as a general contractor and hiring subcontractors to complete portions of the job.
 To do so transfers liability for improper work by the subcontractors to the homeowner.